-- You can conduct any genuine news reporting in any medium where there is no charge.
+- conduct any genuine news reporting in any medium where there is no charge.

-- You can keep online ads posted as long as they were posted before and not altered during the blackout period.
-But you cannot distribute those online ads further during a blackout period.
+- keep online ads posted as long as they were posted before and not altered during the blackout period; however, you cannot distribute those online ads further during a blackout period.

-- You can have your candidate’s official website remain live and be updated during the blackout.
+- have your candidate’s official website remain live and be updated during the blackout.

-- You can publish political advertising in newspapers that publish once a week or less often and whose regular day of publication falls on Election Day or the day before Election Day.
+- publish political advertising in newspapers that publish once a week or less often and whose regular day of publication falls on election day or the day before election day.

-- You can keep lawn signs displayed and distribute brochures, as they are not considered paid commercial political advertising.
+- keep lawn signs displayed and distribute brochures, as they are not considered paid commercial political advertising.

-- You can announce the location of registered candidates’ and constituency associations’ headquarters.
+- announce the location of registered candidates’ and constituency associations’ headquarters.

-- You can announce services for electors that are offered by candidates’ campaigns or constituency associations regarding revisions of the list of electors.
+- announce services for electors that are offered by candidates’ campaigns or constituency associations regarding revisions of the list of electors.

-- You can announce services for electors offered by registered candidates’ campaigns or constituency associations on Election Day.
-For example, “Babysitting services provided while you go out to vote” or “Rides to the voting location”.
+- announce services for electors offered by registered candidates’ campaigns or constituency associations on election day.
+For example: “babysitting services provided while you go out to vote” or “rides to the voting location”.

-- You can announce anything involving administrative functions of registered constituency associations.
+- announce anything involving administrative functions of registered constituency associations.